codefresh-io/cap-docs.codefresh.io/_docs/pipelines/managing-pipelines 2.md

 ---
-title: "Manage pipelines"
+title: "Managing pipelines"
 description: ""
 group: pipelines
 toc: true
 ---

-Once a Delivery Pipeline is [created and triggered]({{site.baseurl}}/docs/pipelines/create-pipeline/), Codefresh continuously collects and displays real-time analytics on the pipeline and the workflows submitted for that pipeline.
+Once a Delivery Pipeline is [created and triggered]({{site.baseurl}}/docs/pipelines/create-pipeline/),Codefresh continuously collects and displays real-time analytics on the pipeline and the workflows submitted.
 >This article focuses on pipeline management.
 For information on managing workflows in pipelines, see [Managing workflows]({{site.baseurl}}/docs/pipelines/workflows/).